 - In a food processor, combine the basil, pecans, garlic, salt and pepper.
 Pulse until all the ingredients are finely chopped.
 Add in the olive oil, and pulse another 10-15 times until combined.
 Makes about 2 cups.

-- Will keep in an airtight container in the refrigerator for 2 weeks.
+- Will keep in an airtight container in the refrigerator for 2 weeks, or in the freezer for up to 1 year.

 More Pesto Recipes